melhousni/DSMNet/README.md

 python test_dsm.py DFC2018 True
 To test the results of the prediction network onlys combined on the Vaihingen dataset, use :
 python test_dsm.py Vaihingen False
+The output files will be saved to the /output folder.

 # Train your own network